qwerwasi6-lab/GLM-Launcher-Minecraft-On-Web/README.md

 # 🚀 GLM-Launcher-Minecraft-On-Web

-A launcher that lets you play Minecraft on the web with built-in mods, user management, settings, and soon more.
+A launcher that lets you play Minecraft on the web with built-in mods, resource packs, shaders, user management, settings, and soon more.
 It runs modified Eaglercraft.

 This just gives you a launcher with options for Eaglercraft — I don't claim the engine or the work for Eaglercraft.
 It's massively optimized and adds some stuff (listed below) ⚙️